Danlowe95/Explorio/README.md

 The protocol's name is Explorio, and is an experiment in creating real value for NFTs through a non-interactive game protocol which drives users to use both fungible and non-fungible tokens (NFTs) to engage with the protocol, the marketplace, and through these two pathways create a small but functional economy around the game’s assets.

+If you're here to learn about how the project intends to work in-depth, consider reading through the original planning document published [here](https://docs.google.com/document/d/e/2PACX-1vQhgWohoUQSFWEruZZdT754BSXSyL5rUWcQ7svMJRIn3SUdcMZRtlg6ukewm2EroCN-pTIU_tejdpyN/pub).
+Note this document is slightly out-of-date in certain respects, and was not originally written for public sharing.

+## Current project state
+A large amount of work has been completed, with a fair amount left to truly become launchable.

+The smart contract (/program) has nearly all of the required functionality implemented (deposits, withdrawals, processing hunts, state management of various tokens and rewards, a history account to maintain a ledger of past hunt results, and so on).
+That said there is a lot left to be done to become truly production-ready.
+Notably, the VRF provider (verifiably-random function) was never selected and was essentially stubbed out, though switchboard.xyz was looking promising on that front.

 ## Quick look
 A non-functional version of the frontend has been deployed using netlify, and [can be accessed here](https://mellow-florentine-7a7c89.netlify.app/).
 Wallet functionality works, but the hunt simulation will require standing up a local solana validator and deploying the anchor program with proper parameters.